eilon-s/sherlock_vep/README.md

-# sherlock_vep
+# ensembel-vep container for sherlock 2.0 cluster

+## you got two options:

-This git will build a container with VEP (https://uswest.ensembl.org/info/docs/tools/vep/script/vep_options.html) and data for Human GRCh37 and Yeast R64-1-1.
+This git will build a Singularity container with VEP (https://uswest.ensembl.org/info/docs/tools/vep/script/vep_options.html).
+It also install a plugin that is required by pVACseq.
+It is intended for Stanford's Sherlock 2.0 cluster but will work on any cluster with Singularity installed.

+There are two options:

+* use the heavy "Singularity" version that preforms data installion for Human GRCh37 and Yeast R64-1-1 (modify the installed data as you wish).
+* use the light "Singularity-light" version that does not install data and install the data yourself.

+For the heavy option:

 If you need data for different genome change this part of the code accordingly:
 ```